Approach me, stranger. Nothing in my story— Michael Coy

 I just remind you.
 I’m Memento Mori.

 In the Middle Ages, tombs and monuments often bore carvings of skulls and skeletons.
-To remind the onlookers that they, too, were marked for death.
+It was to remind onlookers that they, too, were marked for death.
 These figures were known as “memento mori”.

 However, the history of memento mori runs deeper.
 We take a trip through the ancient world on death, with generals, slaves, philosophers, playwrights, painters, and pharaohs, and The Grim Reaper.